-Symptoms of underactive thyroid can include:
+Symptoms of underactive thyroid

-- dry and/or pale skin
+- dry skin and hair loss

 - tingling in your hands and arms

 If you have any of these symptoms, see your GP.

 Diagnosis of underactive thyroid

 Your GP will ask about your symptoms and examine you.
 They may also ask you about your medical history.

 If your GP thinks you may have an underactive thyroid, they will ask you to have one or more blood tests.
 This is to check the level of thyroid hormones in your body.
 The main hormones measured in blood tests are:

 If you have an underactive thyroid, you will usually have a TSH level above normal and a free T4 level below normal.
 The exact levels of hormones measured may vary between different laboratories.
 So what’s classed as a normal, high or low level for each of the hormones may vary from one area to the next.